Research

 Diplomacy and gender, race, and class

-I am interested in exploring how diplomatic institutions such as the German Federal Foreign Office are gendered, classed, and raced, and how this has changed over time.
+My research explores how diplomatic institutions such as the German Federal Foreign Office are gendered, classed, and raced, and how this has changed over time.

 Everyday knowledge production in foreign policy